GREENE COUNTY FOUNDATION SCHOLARSHIPS

-The Dale and Tillie Jessup Scholarship is intended for graduating high school seniors who have attended a Greene County high school for all four years and who reside in Greene or Clay County, IN.
-Applicant must be planning to major in agriculture or an agriculture-related field, and demonstrate financial need.
-Academic achievement is a factor in determining awards.
+The Dale and Tillie Jessup Scholarship is intended for graduating high school seniors who have attended a Greene County high school for all four years and who have been a resident of Greene County, IN or Clay County, IN for those four years.
+Applicant must be planning to major, on a full-time basis, in agriculture or an agriculture-related field.

 Dale and Tillie Jessup have established a unique scholarship fund for Greene County, Indiana high school graduating seniors.
 The Jessup’s have donated 100 acres of farm land to the Foundation.
-The land is leased for farming and the proceeds are used to provide scholarships.
-For those awarded the Jessup scholarship, re-application in subsequent years is acceptable.
+The land is leased for farming and the proceeds are used to provide scholarships to students in financial need.

 FAITH CHRISTIAN SCHOLARSHIP

 The Faith Christian Scholarship is for graduating high school seniors that attended any Greene County high school at the time of graduation; it is also open to home-schooled students who are graduating.
 Applicants must be planning to attend a two- or four-year accredited post-secondary institution in the state of Indiana.